-Are the Google Pixel 2 and Pixel XL 2 set to be joined by the Pixel XXL 2?
+Google Pixel 2 tipped to arrive in three different models

-Apple won’t be the only company to launch three flagships at once this year as Google is on track to emulate its rival by busting out its biggest Pixel smartphone yet.
+Apple won’t be the only company to launch three flagships at once this year, as rumour suggests Google is on track to turn out a trio of Pixel phones in 2017.

 Rumour has it that a project nicknamed ‘taimen’ will in fact be a third device to go alongside the Pixel and Pixel XL refreshes that are expected later this year.